 Who Am I?

-Growing up, and as a young adult I didn’t have the tools I needed to understand myself, my emotions, or how to handle the issues I encountered.
-Therapy got me back on track.
-Now, I have the joy and privilege of offering others the support that got me through my hardest times.
+Growing up, and as a young adult I didn’t have the tools I needed to understand myself, my emotions, or how to handle many of the issues I encountered.
+Therapy supported me to break historic cycles and patterns in my life.
+I now live the life I want to lead, rather than the life I felt was given to me.

 We will work towards you feeling capable to deal with those issues without me, in your own way.
+Autonomy is very important in my practice, and everything I offer is an invitation.

 Below is a list of ‘common issues’ I work with.

-Anxiety, Depression,
+Anxiety, Depression

-Identity issues, Men’s issues, Masculinity issues, Gender issues, Sexuality,
+Identity issues, Men’s issues, Masculinity issues, Gender issues, Sexuality

-Bereavement, Health related issues, Loss,
+Bereavement, Health related issues, Loss, Grief

-Personal development, Relationships, Self esteem,
+Personal development, Relationships, Self esteem

 Spirituality, Stress, Trauma, Work related issues

-Regardless, I welcome hearing from you.
+If you want to ask me anything, I welcome hearing from you.

 What to expect

 I will meet you with compassion and curiosity to support you to share whatever you wish to bring.
-Once we build our relationship I can offer ideas, exercises, or challenges to help integrate the work into your daily life.
+Once we build our relationship I can offer ideas, perspective, exercises, or challenges to help integrate the work into your daily life.

 I want to make sure you get the most out of your time with me, and part of my process includes understanding how you would like to work.